trueAl/pr0loader/README.md

 Grab the cookies from you dev tools, or implement a shiny solution here :-)

 ### 01_pr0loader.py
 This script can be configured through the `.env` as well.
-The full `CONTENT_FLAGS` where 15 at the time of writing, and can be obtained from the API calls in your browser.
+The full `CONTENT_FLAGS` were 15 at the time of writing, and can be obtained from the API calls in your browser.

 If you run a `FULL_UPDATE = True`, expect roughly `8TB` of data, if you run for all flags.